samhug/winenv/README.md

 - ### [Configuration Library](https://github.com/samhug/winenv/tree/master/winenv-config)
     - A collection of expressions written in [Dhall](https://dhall-lang.org/) that can be composed to allow flexible and extensible declaration

+- The files `winenv-config/system-config.dhall` and `winenv-config/user-config.dhall` contain the base expressions for the system and user environments

+- The two powershell scripts in the project root `system-exec.ps1` and `user-exec.ps1` are the entrypoints for instantiating the system and user environments
+    - These scripts will generate a context object containing information about the environment and save it to `winenv-config/system-context.dhall` or `winenv-config/user-context.dhall`
+    - They will then run `tools/wrapper-script.ps1` passing either `winenv-config/system-config.dhall` or `winenv-config/user-config.dhall` to be evaluated and instantiated

 ## Challenges:
 - Windows Registry
     - Registry values containing an array of bytes where different subsets of the array control distinct features (See for [example](https://superuser.com/questions/253249/windows-registry-entries-for-default-explorer-view))
-        - Currently we have no declarative granularity smaller than the registry key value as a whole
+        - Currently there is no declarative granularity smaller than the registry value as a whole

 ## Aspects of Windows I want to manage declaratively: